National Tertiary Education Union: Overview

 The NTEU is a specialist national union solely representing staff in tertiary education.
 In all Australian universities, the NTEU represents professional staff, academic staff, research staff, general staff, ELICOS teachers, and staff of Student Unions and university companies.
-In Victoria, the NTEU also represents TAFE general staff and all staff in Adult Education.
+In Victoria, the NTEU also represents TAFE general staff and all staff in Adult Education as well as staff of independent research institutes.
 The Union plays a key role in negotiating Enterprise Agreements governing pay and conditions of University workers.

 The NTEU was formed out of previous tertiary education staff associations, principally the Federation of University Staff Associations and the Federation of College Academics.
 It is generally considered to be more towards the left of the union movement, and has a high focus on self-directed membership branches and the organising model of unionism.
 The NTEU often engages in organising campaigns to build its membership density.

 The Union has a federal structure with state-based Divisions.
 Union policy is made through its National Council, made up of Councillors elected from each local Branch.

 The NTEU is not affiliated with any Australian political party.